-The spring residency window begins on March 1 and ends on May 31.
-When you apply for a residency, please identify up to three blocks of time (7-14 days each) in that window that will work with your schedule.
+The fall 2019 residency window begins on October 1 and ends on November 30.
+When you apply for a residency, please identify up to three blocks of time (7 to 14 days each) in that window that will work with your schedule.
 Each block of time needs to start on a weekday, not the weekend.
-Application deadline for the spring 2019 residency is December 1, 2018.
+Application deadline for the fall 2019 residency is May 1, 2019.

 Selection and Notification

 Applications are reviewed by a Selection Committee.
-Applicants can expect to be notified of the Selection Committee’s decision approximately four weeks after the application deadline.
+Applicants can expect to be notified of the Selection Committee’s decision approximately four to six weeks after the application deadline.
 To apply, you'll submit the following:

 - Statement of interest: one page describing your work and your interest in this place and this program.
 Explain how your work fits with the mission of Long-Term Ecological Reflections.

 - A work sample: about 10 pages of poetry or 15 pages of prose, or other documentation.